okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/nodejs/integrationsteps.md

 ### 2. Show the password recovery page

-Next, build a password recovery page that allows the user to enter their account's username.
+Next, build a password recovery page that allows the user to enter their account's username or email.
 Include a **Next** button that submits this username to the SDK when selected.

 <div class="common-image-format bordered-image">